 In the real world, Would You Rather is a party game where players have to make a choice between two usually unpalatable choices as to which they would rather do.
 In recent years, it was marketed as a boardgame by the game company Zobmondo and there are a number of Would You Rather websites where one can vote on and submit different choices.
 There was even a British tv show version of the game with Would You Rather …?
 With Graham Norton (2011) where the host would get various celebrities to make choices.

 This is a horror film based on the concept.
 Here Would You Rather becomes a jumping off point for what is essentially a gimmicky and rather lame variant on Saw (2004) in which a millionaire makes contestants choose between nasty choices in a fatal elimination game to win money.
-Maybe you could also see something of the basic set-up of the remake of House on Haunted Hill (1999) with the various people gathered to compete for their lives.
+Maybe you could also see something of the basic set-up of the remake of House on Haunted Hill (1999) with the various people gathered by a millionaire to compete for their lives.

 Never do we feel that David Guy Levy is getting inside the heads of the various contestants as they contemplate the terrible choices they have to make.
-What it feels like it needed to make the improbable premise work is a film that focused on the sweaty psychological tension of the various contestants as they debated each choice.
+What it feels like it needed to make the improbable premise work is a focus on the sweaty psychological tension of the various contestants as they debated each choice.
 If David Guy Levy had shot the film like something akin to 13 Tzameti (2005), which was not dissimilar in its focus on games of Russian Roulette, you could have had a film where you feel the palpable tension of each second ticking down.

 One of the things that works against the film is the decision of Jeffrey Combs to play everything with a broad campiness as the sadistic millionaire, which considerably offsets the film’s tone.
 The film also holds a considerable downer of a final coda.